More information can be found in our calendar (German only).

 In addition, the area at the Works Swimming Pool is turned into an open-air cinema every year.

-From 19 July on, cinema films are screened on six Thursday evenings underneath the pusher machine, directly next to the pool.
-The fifth edition of the open-air cinema at the Works Swimming Pool features films in which the element of fire plays a central role.
+From July on, cinema films are screened on six Thursday evenings underneath the pusher machine, directly next to the pool.
 The programme was developed in cooperation with ‚Junge Freunde Zollverein‘.

-From 29 August to 01 September 2019, the chefs of „Essen genießen“ invite everyone to the Gourmetmeile Metropole Ruhr at the UNESCO World Heritage Site Zollverein.
+From 27 to 30 August 2020, the chefs of „Essen genießen“ invite everyone to the Gourmetmeile Metropole Ruhr at the UNESCO World Heritage Site Zollverein.
 From typical miners‘ dishes to exotic delicacies, there is something for every taste.

 During the four days of the Gourmetmeile Metropole Ruhr on the former Track Boulevard at Zollverein Shaft XII, top regional restaurateurs present their culinary skills.
 Lovers of regional miner’s cuisine also get their money’s worth: At least one typical miner’s dish is served at each stand.
 In addition to culinary temptations, a stage programme and a firework display on Saturday evening await guests and gourmets from across the region.